What Is the Ivy League?

 The Ivy League started out as an athletic conference consisting of eight private colleges.
 But these days, the Ivy League refers to much more than just college athletics.

 The schools in the Ivy League boast centuries of history, tradition, and prestige.
 Located in the Northeast, all but one of the Ivies predates the American Revolution.
-Harvard, for example, was established in 1636, making it the oldest institution of higher education in the U.S.
+Harvard was established in 1636, making it the oldest institution of higher education in the U.S.

 The term “Ivy League,” however, didn’t appear until almost three centuries later.

-In 1933, a sports writer named Stanley Woodward wrote about the football season at the “ivy schools,” and the name quickly caught on.
+In 1933, sports writer Stanley Woodward wrote about the football season at the “ivy colleges,” and the name quickly caught on.
 The athletic conference officially began two decades later in 1954.

 Now, most people associate the term “Ivy League” with extremely competitive, renowned universities and use it as a benchmark for measuring high-quality education.